Micromobility: Pedal

-The pedal powered tricycle was invented by two Frenchmen, named Blanchard and Maguier in 1789.
-It predates the invention of the Bicycle in Germany by Karl von Drais in 1817 (which did not use pedals until the 1860s).
-Tricycles were not popular until 1876, when James Starley introduced the Coventry Lever Tricycle, a side-driven two-track, lever-driven machine, and that started the tricycling craze in Great Britain.
+The pedal-powered tricycle was invented by two Frenchmen, named Blanchard and Maguier in 1789.
+It predates the invention of the bicycle in Germany by Karl von Drais in 1817 (which did not use pedals until the 1860s).
+Tricycles were not popular until 1876, when James Starley introduced the Coventry Lever Tricycle, a side-driven two-track, lever-driven machine, which started the tricycling craze in Great Britain.
 This was replaced with the bike boom of the 1890s as a result of the popular introduction of Starley's safety bicycle.

 Human-powered quadracycles were invented in 1853 and enjoyed modest popularity.
 This was followed by quadricycles in 1896 which included a motor.
 Recumbent bicycles were invented in 1893.
 Velomobiles (essentially enclosed recumbents) were invented in 1927.
 Velocars were invented by Mochet in 1932.
 The first mass-produced electric velomobile was the Sinclair C5.

 Rental

 While micromobility vehicles have long been available for users to purchase, it was the servitization of these modes of transportation—enabling users to use the nearest micromobility vehicle without having to purchase or store it, and facilitating the flexibility of one-way trips—that led to growth in areas where it was available.
 The rise of the sharing economy resulted in a massive increase in access to micromobility in many cities, first with the introduction of public bikeshare systems, and then with privately funded and operated dockless bikeshare and electric kick scooter (e-scooter) fleets.
 Most early bikeshare services specified locations, or docks, where vehicles needed to be picked up and left.
-From 2022 on, the so-called hybrid model, locking systems that can be locked both with and without a dock at the same time, and compatible IOT platforms have been developed.
+From 2022 on, the so-called hybrid model, locking systems that can be locked both with and without a dock at the same time, and compatible internet-of-things (IOT) platforms have been developed.

 21st century

-The second generation was dockless bicycle-sharing introduced in 2000, the third was dockless electric bicycle sharing introduced in 2017.
+The second generation was dockless bicycle-sharing, introduced in 2000; the third was dockless electric bicycle sharing, introduced in 2017.

 The fourth generation of bicycle sharing services employed a dockless model which allows users to end their trip and leave the shared micromobility device anywhere or within a geo-fenced area.
 Dockless bikeshare first took off in Chinese megacities, and although it began with traditional, non-electric bicycles, it served as a template for what would be possible with electric and motorized bicycles, scooters, and other form factors.
 The availability of relatively inexpensive batteries, displays and GPS receivers, enabled by the smartphone supply chains, provided easily accessible components to facilitate dockless services worldwide.
 Outside of Chinese cities, non-electric dockless bikeshare has largely disappeared, with many companies switching from bicycles to electric kick scooters in 2019.

 Shared electric kick scooters are considered to have one of the most rapid adoption rates in transport, nearly 4% in one year.
 Comparatively, it took bikeshare eight years to reach 13% adoption, and carshare 18 years to reach 16% in major United States cities.